steph4041/VideoSpam/README.md

 ## Installation

-You need these dependencies to run it!
+You need two dependencies to install!
+Just run these in your cmd or terminal:
 ```bash
   pip install opencv-python
 ```